srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 1. To extract the files, click **Extract**.

-    Be sure to make not of where you located the files.
+    Be sure to make note of where you located the files.

 #### Task 2: Install Azure PowerShell Module